trywildcard/Mixpanel-S3/README.md

 Mixpanel-S3
 ===============

-Mixpanel-S3 is a simple python library for exporting Mixpanel data.
-Works by pulling data via [Mixpanel's export api](https://mixpanel.com/docs/api-documentation/data-export-api).
-Output is written to S3.
+Mixpanel-S3 is a simple Python library for exporting Mixpanel data to S3.
+It works by pulling data via [Mixpanel's export api](https://mixpanel.com/docs/api-documentation/data-export-api).

 ##Usage